kuali/kc/README.md

 We provide several maven build profiles that may be useful.
 Some of these profiles are specific to a project while others are available in all projects.
 When a project specific profile is available, it will be documented in the build step.
 The following are a list of profiles available in all projects:

-> **GRM Profile:** When building Kuali Coeus Projects you should turn the grm maven profile off as it is on by default.
+> **GRM Profile:** When building Kuali Research Projects you should turn the grm maven profile off as it is on by default.
 You can do this by commenting out the activation section of the profile or sending the following system parameter grm.off on the command line.
 >
 *mvn clean install -Dgrm.off=true*

-> **Enforcer Profile:** When building Kuali Coeus Projects you can turn the enforcer profile on as it is off by default.
+> **Enforcer Profile:** When building Kuali Research Projects you can turn the enforcer profile on as it is off by default.
 This will turn on the maven enforcer plugin and fail the build if certain project quality rules are violated.
 >
 *mvn clean install -Penforcer*

-> **jdeps Profile:** When building Kuali Coeus Projects you can turn the jdeps profile on as it is off by default.
+> **jdeps Profile:** When building Kuali Research Projects you can turn the jdeps profile on as it is off by default.
 This will turn on the jdk jdeps tool and fail the build if internal jdk apis are detected.
 >
 *mvn clean install -Pjdeps*

-> **Error Prone Profile:** When building Kuali Coeus Projects you can turn the error-prone profile on as it is off by default.
+> **Error Prone Profile:** When building Kuali Research Projects you can turn the error-prone profile on as it is off by default.
 This will turn on the strict error prone compiler and fail the compile step if certain source code errors are detected.
 >
 *mvn clean install -Perror-prone*